Are hormones causing your breakouts?

 What can cause raised androgen levels?

 Sugar!
-Its one of the main triggers, elevated blood sugar levels or insulin resistance results in the secretion of insulin-like growth factor (IGF-1) which increases the production of androgens.
+One of the main triggers, elevated blood sugar levels or insulin resistance results in the secretion of insulin-like growth factor (IGF-1) which increases the production of androgens.

 Excess insulin in the blood post sugar consumption can also raise Luteinising hormone (LH) – LH then tells the ovaries to make more androgens!